mneal4/CSE_701_finalproject/README.md

 ## Program Structure

 ### Matrix Class
 Contains constructors for creating a matrix object.
-These objects 1D arrays but can be assessed as matrix elements normally would be i.e. A(1,2) due to the overloaded () operator.
+These objects are 1D arrays but the elements of said object can be assessed as matrix elements normally would be i.e. A(1,2).
 The following overloaded operators and member functions are included in the class.
 1. Matrix Addition (+, +=)
 2. Matrix Subtraction (-, -=)
 3. Matrix Negation (-)